 That simply would not do.

-With scarce funds, major wall construction was completed by professionals, but all the finishing work was left to Wolsk (now professor of art history) and art professor Dan Selter (now emeritus) and three dedicated work-study students.
+With scarce funds, major wall construction was completed by professionals, but all the finishing work was left to Wolsk (now professor emeritus of art history) and art professor Dan Selter (also emeritus) and three dedicated work-study students.
 It was a very long and difficult task that included filling thousands of nail holes, sanding the walls by hand and donning respirators to seal the walls with polyester resin that reportedly filled the entire campus with a horrendous odor.
 The gallery was finally completed with the much appreciated help of a Pi Kappa Alpha fraternity pledge class.